VivekVijayan22/Credit-Card-Launch-Analysis/README.md

-# Credit Card Product Strategy Analysis
+# Credit Card Strategy Analysis
 [View  live Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiM2U4MGQwYjktYjE1MC00YjhiLTlkNGYtY2Q2MjMyNDVhOTVlIiwidCI6IjAzMWEzYmJjLWNmN2MtNGUyYi05NmVjLTg2NzU1NTU0MGExYyJ9)
 ## Problem Statement
 Mitron Bank is a legacy financial institution headquartered in Hyderabad.
 They want to introduce a new line of credit cards, aiming to broaden its product offerings and reach in the financial market.Provide insights to the Product Strategy Team in the  Mitron Bank.﻿